teamdeeson/codex/docs/handbook/roles-at-deeson.md

 - Learning new skills, tools and approaches at a rate expected of a fast changing industry
 - Actively contributing improvements back to open source community projects

+Our developer role encompasses all development activities, including "front-end".
+Read on for more about how we handle technical specialisms.

 ##UX